randallecook/scripts/README.txt

+# Scripts

-This is a collection of various scripts.
-They are collected here for easy access for use and as a coding reference.
+This is a collection of various scripts and settings I find useful under Linux.
+They are collected here for easy access and as a coding reference.